 (vii) Boasted or Droved finish:

-It is a very common type of dressing of dressing of stone, in which the surface of the stone is covered with parallel marks that may run in any direction.
+It is a very common type dressing of stone, in which the surface of the stone is covered with parallel marks that may run in any direction.

 These marks may be horizontal or at any angle.
 The chisel marks are not continuous across the whole width of the stone.